eclipse-kuksa/kuksa-databroker/Latency_Extractor_ReadMe.md

 Docker Compose will start the necessary containers for the Kuksa Data Broker and the services defined in your `docker-compose.yml` file.

-## Verifying the Stats Feature

-Once the Kuksa Data Broker is running, you can verify that the stats feature is enabled.
-Typically, this involves checking the logs or accessing the broker’s API to ensure it is collecting and reporting statistics as expected.

 ## Stopping the Kuksa Data Broker

 To stop the Kuksa Data Broker, you can use the following command: